Skip to content

 The Threat Modeling project is an over-arching project for the other threat modeling projects and resources.

 It can be used as a landing page for all things threat modeling; the starting point for finding resources and tools as well as the core concepts.
-For example there is an introduction to Shostack's Four Question Framework, that then references the primary source if the user needs to know more.
+For example there is an introduction to Shostack's Four Question Framework that references the primary source if the user needs to know more.

 OWASP threat modeling projects